YoshitakaMo/localcolabfold/README.md

 Cuda compilation tools, release 11.8, V11.8.89
 Build cuda_11.8.r11.8/compiler.31833905_0
 </pre>DO NOT use `nvidia-smi` to check the version.<br>See [NVIDIA CUDA Installation Guide for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) if you haven't installed it.
-3. Make sure your GNU compiler version is **9.0 or later** because `GLIBCXX_3.4.26` is required for openmm:<pre>$ gcc --version gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0
+3. Make sure your GNU compiler version is **12.0 or later** because `GLIBCXX_3.4.30` is required for openmm 8.0.0 for `--amber` relaxation.
-Copyright (C) 2019 Free Software Foundation, Inc.
-This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-</pre>If the version is 8.5.0 or older (e.g. CentOS 7, Rocky/Almalinux 8, etc.), install a new one and add `PATH` to it.
+If the version is old (e.g. CentOS 7, Rocky/Almalinux 8, etc.), install a new one and add `PATH` to it.
 4. Download `install_colabbatch_linux.sh` from this repository:<pre>$ wget https://raw.githubusercontent.com/YoshitakaMo/localcolabfold/main/install_colabbatch_linux.sh</pre> and run it in the directory where you want to install:<pre>$ bash install_colabbatch_linux.sh</pre>About 5 minutes later, `localcolabfold` directory will be created.
 Do not move this directory after the installation.

     Keep the network unblocked.
 And **check the log** output to see if there are any errors.